bowen-bao/Concurrent-Flight-Search/README.md

 After creating the matrix of cheapest paths, the program processes the inputs from Queries file and returns a queue of Request objects which takes the form of

-type Request struct{
-   ID           	int
-   Origin        	string
-   Destination 	string
-}
+{ID int, Origin string, Destination string}

 The stream of Requests is then processed so take the information from the MinPath of the corresponding source and destination locations from the matrix and outputs a Result object in the form of

-type Result struct{
-   ID           	int
-   Origin        	string
-   Destination 	string
-   Price     	int
-   Path      	[]string
-}
+{ID int, Origin string, Destination string, Price int, Path []string}

 The Result is then encoded as output.